DiggnDeeper/wp-dapp/README.md

 2. **Configure Hive Account**: Go to Settings > WP-Dapp and enter your Hive username
 3. **Verify Account**: Click the "Verify with Keychain" button to authenticate your account
 4. **Configure Beneficiaries**: (Optional) Set up default beneficiaries to receive a share of post rewards
+5. **Auto-Publish Setting**: (Optional) Enable the Auto-Publish feature in the plugin settings

 ## How to Use

+### Manual Publishing
 1. **Create/Edit a Post**: Write a post in WordPress as usual
 2. **Publish to WordPress**: Publish or update your post in WordPress
 3. **Publish to Hive**: On the post edit screen, find the "Publish to Hive" meta box and click "Publish to Hive with Keychain"
 4. **Approve Transaction**: Confirm the transaction in the Hive Keychain popup
 5. **View on Hive**: After successful publication, click the "View on Hive" link to see your post on Hive

+### Auto-Publishing
+1. **Enable Auto-Publish**: Go to Settings > WP-Dapp and check the "Auto-Publish" option
+2. **Create and Publish Posts**: When you publish a new post in WordPress, it will be automatically marked for Hive publishing
+3. **Complete the Publication**: After publishing in WordPress, you'll see a notification in the post editor.
+Click the "Publish to Hive" button to complete the process
+4. **Approve Transaction**: Confirm the transaction in the Hive Keychain popup

 ## Hive Keychain Integration